 |How do I use the Timetable?|

-Below is a quick step-by-step guide to show you how to use the Student Timetable to find unit(s) or your timetable.
-For more detailed information of how the Student Timetable works, visit the Student Timetable Guide.
+Below is a quick step-by-step guide on how to use the Student Timetable to find unit(s) or your timetable.
+For more detailed information on how the Student Timetable works, visit the Student Timetable Guide.

 If relevant, or available, select the Year you want to view.

 Step 3: Select the CampusSelect the Campus you want to view - this is usually the campus you're enrolled at.